-Inside the dark world of 'incels'
+Plymouth shooting: Inside the dark world of 'incels'

 They go to message boards out of loneliness.
 What they find is a group of angry men pushing the idea that they have lost the genetic lottery, and there's almost nothing they can do about it.

 Jack has a YouTube channel and a podcast.
-He is one of very few incels prepared to speak to the media after the Toronto attacks.
+He is one of very few incels prepared to speak to the media after the Toronto attacks in 2018.

 Others agreed to speak if I changed their names.
 They're embarrassed because they're unsuccessful at relationships - but many are also hiding extreme views.

-One 19-year-old incel from the UK - I'll call him Liam - has been active on forums from a young age.
+One incel from the UK - I'll call him Liam - has been active on forums from a young age.
 He's unemployed, and lives at home with his family.

 He admits: "I've got this sort of misogynistic view which is not helping me in life, generally."

-Note: This article was first published in May 2018 and has been updated.